 Field-hunting tip

-Look in metasomatic rocks in serpentinite country — that is the host setting where holtedahlite typically forms.
+Look in metasomatic rocks in serpentinite country, the host setting where holtedahlite typically forms.
 If you start seeing magnesite, serpentine, ludwigite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.